Shatarup-Ghosh/StudentRecord-Management/README.md

 # StudentRecord-Management
-This is Student record management system where you cann add edit or delete students..
+This is Student record management system where you can add edit or delete students..